piyushkandoriya/STA-basic-to-advance/README.md

 	</ul>

 # <h7 id="header-7">Acknowledgement</h7>
-I would like to express my special thanks of gratitude to Mr. kunal ghosh (co.-founder of VLSIsystem design (VSD) corp.pvt.ltd.) and mr. Vikas Sachdeva for their guidence and temendous presenting this workshop on STA.
+I would like to express my special thanks of gratitude to Mr. kunal ghosh (co.-founder of VLSIsystem design (VSD) corp.pvt.ltd.) and mr. Vikas Sachdeva (senior director, product strategy and business devlopment at real intent)for their guidence and temendous presenting this workshop on STA.
 The Workshop was excellent and well designed.
-This workshop taught me a lot of new things about the different types of timing analysis and how to reduce the slack in the design.
+This workshop taught me a lot of new things about the different types of timing analysis and how to reduce the slack in the design with OpenSTA tool.